akaunderr/ocmod3-breadcrumbs-seo-plus/README.md

 # Breadcrumbs-SEO+

 ## Description
 The Breadcrumbs-SEO+ extension is for CMS Opencart 3.
 Adds markup in the breadcrumb trails to better categorize the information from the page in search results.
-Three markup types - Microdata, RDFa and JSON-LD.
+It has three types of markup - Microdata, RDFa and JSON-LD.

-The extension has been tested with OC 3.0.2.0 and default template, but should work with other OC 3.x and default-compatible templates and can be easily modified for newer OC versions and custom templates.
+The extension has been tested with OC 3.0.2.0 and default template, but should work with other OC 3.x and compatible templates and can be easily modified for newer OC versions and custom templates.

-Please feel free to contact me by email <underr.public@gmail.com> or through the support form and comments on Opencart Marketplace (see links below).
+Please feel free to contact me through the "GET SUPPORT" form or comments on Opencart Marketplace (see links below).

 ## Features
 * Three markup types - Microdata, RDFa and JSON-LD.